awsdocs/amazon-application-discovery-user-guide/doc_source/discovery-import.md

 1. Choose **Add permissions**\.

+Now that you've added the policy to your IAM user, you're ready to start the import process\.

 ------
 #### [ AWS CLI Permissions ]

-Use the following procedure to edit the permissions policy for the IAM user that will make import requests in your AWS account using the AWS CLI\.
+Use the following procedure to create the managed policies necessary to give an IAM user the permissions to make import data requests using the AWS CLI\.

-**To edit a user's attached managed policies**
+**To create and attach the managed policies**

 1. Use the `aws iam create-policy` AWS CLI command to create an IAM policy with the following permissions\.
 Remember to replace the name of your bucket with the actual name of the bucket that the IAM user will upload the import files into\.